Directionality and quantum backfire in continuous-time quantum walks from delocalized states: Exact results

 The survival probability, $P_{\text{surv}}$, is an important physical quantity for classical and quantum systems~\cite{miyamoto2002various,gonulol2011survival,gonulol2013survival,krapivsky2014survival,pozzoli2021survival,segawa2023survival}.
 In the context of CTQW this quantity is defined as the sum of the probabilities of finding the particle in each site of a given lattice region.
 In this work, we are interested in the central region of the lattice, and therefore we have:

 Starting with an initial condition where $ P_{\text{surv}}(0)= 1 $, the wavepacket spreading leads to a decrease in this quantity.
 The decay analysis of this value informs how fast the particle leaves the region.
-Using the probability distribution we get:
+Using the probability distribution we get (See Sec.~IV of the Supplemental Material~\cite{supp_material}):